SemsProject/BiVeS-WS-Client/SingleFileRequest.md

 ### Document Type

 The BiVeS web service is also able to detect the type of the document of interest.
-Thus, if you send the [http://jdoc.sems.uni-rostock.de/BiVeS-WS-Client/de/unirostock/sems/bives/webservice/client/BivesSingleFileCommands.html#COMMAND_DOCUMENT_TYPE `COMMAND_DOCUMENT_TYPE`] command you can receive the document type as a list from the response object by calling:
+Thus, if you send the [`COMMAND_DOCUMENT_TYPE`](http://jdoc.sems.uni-rostock.de/BiVeS-WS-Client/de/unirostock/sems/bives/webservice/client/BivesSingleFileCommands.html#COMMAND_DOCUMENT_TYPE) command you can receive the document type as a list from the response object by calling:

 ```java
 System.out.println ("this is of type " + result.getDocumentTypes ());
 ```

-In case of CellML models this list will contain the entries "`XML`" and "`CellML`", because it is valid XML and a valid CellML document.
-An SBML document will probably return "`XML`" and "`SBML`".
+In case of CellML models this list will contain the entries `XML` and `CellML`, because it is valid XML and a valid CellML document.
+An SBML document will probably return `XML` and `SBML`.